 Fine Art is the making and study of visual art.

-• Students at St John's take their fine arts courses at the Ruskin School of Art, where studio practice and theory are dynamically intertwined.
+• Because of the small and studio-based nature of the subject, Fine Art students take their courses at the Ruskin School of Art, where studio practice and theory are dynamically intertwined.

 • St John's fine artist students are part of a community where they can widen an already multi-disciplinary dialogue, conversing with fellow students from nearly every academic field, from literature to neuroscience.